Lord-Raymik/CS121_Lab_Final/final/README.md

 ### GameLog - class
 This class keeps track of a game throughout every turn, remembering what it's variable's values were at each turn, as well as what ending a game had.
 In short, it should be able to clearly show how a run went throughout it's playtime.
 This class has menus, so it will implement the HasMenu interface.

+String - name: this is the name of the hotel the GameLog is associated with.

 String - ending: this value is null until the user finished a the corresponding game.

 ArrayList<double> - balance: tracks the balance of the hotel every turn.